Homemade taco seasoning?! NOTHING. BETTER.

 I N G R E D I E N T S:

-TACO LOVE: In a large frying pan over medium heat, add the olive oil.
-Once hot, add your mushrooms and sauté for just under 5 minutes, or until they get pretty wilt-y.
-Then, pour in your sauce and reduce heat to medium low.
-Cook while stirring very frequently for another minute or so.
-Last, toss in your beans and cook until heated through, while tossing with a spatula.
-I cook the beans for about 3 minutes, so they get coated nicely & the flavor absorbs.
+TACO LOVE: Heat a medium size frying pan over medium low heat.
+Once hot, pour in your sauce and let it bubble for a quick second.
+Once bubbly, toss in your beans and cook while tossing gently until heated through.
+It should only take about 3-5 minutes, and you know it’s done when they get coated nicely & the beans absorb the sauce.
 Serve with your favorite taco sides and VIOLA!
 The perfect taco filling.

 *Notes: For Taco ideas, check out my Shrimp Taco recipe.
 My creamy homemade taco sauce is a MUST, if not vegan!